COVID-19 Pandemic Practice

 Can I wear a face shield instead of a mask?

-Unfortunately, no. The CMOH order 10-2020 states that all healthcare providers who are not able to maintain a 2-metre distance must be continually masked at all times.
+No. The CMOH order 10-2020 states that all healthcare providers who are not able to maintain a 2-metre distance must be continually masked at all times.
 Although a face shield would likely protect the therapist more than a mask, there is still a large gap at the bottom of a face shield that would allow a sneeze or a cough from the therapist to escape and increase the chance of transmission to the patient.
 An MTAA member who wishes to wear a face shield, as well as a mask, is certainly able to do so but a shield cannot be worn in lieu of a mask until order CMOH 10 - 2020 is rescinded.

 Do I have to wear a mask at all times?